What is Reflective Glass?

 2. Commercial Spaces

-In commercial buildings, reflective glass is often chosen for its ability to create a modern and professional aesthetic.
+In commercial buildings, reflective glass is typically chosen for its ability to create a modern and professional aesthetic.

 3. Automotive Industry